 Right on time the steam engine pulled into the station and it really did feel like I had been transported back into a bygone era.
 I surprised myself by how much I had enjoyed seeing and photographing the spectacle.
 Not enough to regularly stand in the cold but enough to move onto Loughborough Great Central Railway Station.

-You can read ‘Trainspotting On The Great Central Railway Pt II: Loughborough’ here (link will appear soon)
+Click here to read ‘Trainspotting On The Great Central Railway Pt II: Loughborough’